|

 Modern health care has advanced to the point of providing cures for many serious illnesses, but has struggled to deal with the reality and significance of chronic illness resulting from prolonging the dying process.
 Fewer than 10 percent of Americans die suddenly and unexpectedly; more than 90 percent die from a protracted illness with differing trajectories (e.g., cancer and other chronic illnesses).
 Withdrawal of treatment is an issue in intensive care medicine (which usually supports organ systems without necessarily offering a cure) because it is now possible to sustain life for long periods without any hope of recovery.

 As medicine has advanced and improved its ability to extend life through extraordinary measures, gaps have appeared between the fears and desires of dying patients.
 Common fears of terminally ill patients include dying on a machine, dying in discomfort, being a burden to loved ones, and dying alone or in an institution.
-According to a 1996 Gallup survey, 90 percent of Americans want to die at home.
+According to a 1996 Gallup survey, 90 percent of Americans want to die at home.2 Yet deaths in institutions have increased, and the large majority of deaths in the U.S. still occur in hospitals or other medical institutions.

 Most deaths could occur at home, but there is a lack of familiarity with and support for those in the dying process.
 Additionally, many loved ones of the dying do not have the resources necessary to deal with the practical details and issues that arise.
 Health care providers also lack familiarity with the dying process.
 For the most part, they are not used to thinking about the trajectory of a patient’s illness and death, and many are not comfortable with pain and symptom control (palliative care).

 In many cases, health care providers do not have the training to assess the functional status of a dying patient and, unfortunately, lack communication skills when discussing the ultimate outcome of a terminally ill patient’s disease: death.
 Providers may also fear – whether justified or not – the legal ramifications of suggesting to families that there is no hope for a cure and of making a referral to hospice care.
-As recently as 1997, only five of 126 U.S. medical schools required a separate course to educate physicians on care of the dying.
+As recently as 1997, only five of 126 U.S. medical schools required a separate course to educate physicians on care of the dying.3 Without formal training in the care of the dying, many physicians may feel ill-equipped to deal with a dying patient.
+Thus, it is hardly surprising that the attending physician is uncomfortable and ill-prepared for straightforward conversations regarding care for such a patient.
+Taking care of terminally ill patients is neither comprehensive nor standardized in this country.

-4 The curriculum covers key competencies for all doctors, including fundamental skills for pal-liative care, ethical decision-making, symptom management, communication, and psychosocial aspects of care at the end of life.
+Fortunately, the medical profession has begun to address this situation.
+The American Medical Association developed the Education for Physicians on End-of-Life Care (EPEC) project to ensure through continuing education that practicing physicians have the knowledge and skills to provide the best possible care to dying patients.4 The curriculum covers key competencies for all doctors, including fundamental skills for pal-liative care, ethical decision-making, symptom management, communication, and psychosocial aspects of care at the end of life.
 Another example is the approach facilitated by the Institute of Healthcare Improvement (“IHI”) in the Breakthrough Series Collaborative on Improving End-of-Life care.
 IHI identified the end-of-life field as one in need of quality improvement and implemented a collaborative effort with participation by 47 health care organizations, including hospitals, hospice, home health care agencies, long-term care facilities, Veterans’ Affairs medical centers, and community-based organizations.
 From July 1997 to July 1998, these organizations worked together to identify areas needing improvement and to identify specific ways to attain the desired goals.
 This exercise located the areas needing improvement in health care treatment at the end of life and the methods to achieve that improvement.
 5

-The medical profession has further addressed the issue of bettering end-of-life care through education, as demonstrated in an editorial entitled “Care at the End of Life: Guiding Practice Where There Are No Easy Answers.”
+The medical profession has further addressed the issue of bettering end-of-life care through education, as demonstrated in an editorial entitled “Care at the End of Life: Guiding Practice Where There Are No Easy Answers.”6 In announcing a series of articles to be published in subsequent volumes, the editorial writers stated:

 Throughout the ages, people have sought a “good death” in which they are physically as comfortable as possible, are treated with compassion and respect, and find closure in their lives.
 In the United States at the end of the 20th century, this quest remains elusive.
-Many people fear that they will have unrelieved symptoms, will undergo unwanted life-prolonging interventions, or will be abandoned by their health care providers.
+Many people fear that they will have unrelieved symptoms, will undergo unwanted life-prolonging interventions, or will be abandoned by their health care providers.7

 This editorial then introduces future articles intended to guide physicians in dealing with and providing palliative care to dying patients.
 The writers acknowledge “serious problems in medical care at the end of life,” including significant pain, poor communication about the patient’s preferences and care, and missed opportunities by physicians to address the concerns and fears of patients and their families.8